redhat-cip/dci-openshift-agent/docs/a-i.md

   `settings.yml` file
 * Turn on the following variables:
   * `setup_registry_service`: Creates a container registry in the jumpbox
-  * `use_local_registry`: Tells the Assisted Installer to use the previously configured container registry
+  * `use_local_registry`: Tells the Installer to use the previously configured container registry
   * `setup_ntp_service` (if needed): Configures an NTP server so the cluster can synchronize with.
 This is turned on by default in the libvirt template
   * `setup_dns_service` (if needed): Configures a DNS server so the cluster can resolve names.
 This is turned on by default in the libvirt template

 ## Virtual Lab Quick Start

-If you want to get started quickly with the OCP Agent to test the Assisted Installer the path is fairly easy, assuming you have a jumpbox that meets the requirements.
+If you want to get started quickly with the OCP Agent to test ABI the path is fairly easy, assuming you have a jumpbox that meets the requirements.
 Here's a quick step by step list of what you need to do:

 1. Create (if there is none) an SSH key for the `dci-openshift-agent` user and